-Rosita Arvigo, DN is a naprapathic physician, herbalist, international lecturer, author and teacher of Maya medicine.
+Rosita Arvigo is a naprapathic physician, herbalist, international lecturer, author and teacher of Maya medicine.
 She is the director of The Arvigo Institute, Rainforest Remedies, The Traditional Healers Foundation and founding member of the Belize Ethnobotany Project.
 Having lived and worked among traditional healers for many years, she is dedicated to the preservation of the science and art of traditional Maya herbal healing for the benefit of the people of Belize and the world.

-How did you originally learn about the ancient vaginal steam remedy?
+Rosita, how did you originally learn about the ancient vaginal steam remedy?

 It would be hard to put a specific name to it, but since I have been working with traditional healers in Central America since 1970, I always heard about women doing vaginal steams.
 But I suppose that my use of it was perfected when I met my mentor, Don Elijio Panti, an old Maya herb doctor in Belize, and Hortence Robinson an herbal midwife in Belize.
 I was with Don Elijilo as his apprentice for 13 years and was with Hortence as an apprentice with for 10 years, simultaneously.
 The vaginal steam is as common in Belize and Central America as drinking Peppermint tea.